 Speech difficulties are easy to identify right?
 Well, in reality when a child's speech is a bit unclear schools can find it hard to know if this is appropriate, delayed or disordered.
-Speech Link was developed by our team of expert Speech and Language Therapists to help schools decide which children needed to see a therapist and which children just needed a simple school based programme.
-When Derby City wanted to look at reducing numbers of inappropriate referrals to their over loaded Speech Therapy services they decided to use Speech Link.
+Speech Link was developed by our team of expert speech and language therapists (SaLTs) to help schools decide which children needed to see a therapist and which children just needed a simple school based programme.
+When Derby City wanted to look at reducing numbers of inappropriate referrals to their over loaded SaLT services they decided to use Speech Link.
 Here's how they got on.